mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 ---
 templateKey: blog-post
-title: When Should I Use TypeScript? - The Pragmatic Opinion
+title: When To Use TypeScript - A Detailed Guide Through Common Scenarios
 date: '2019-04-04T10:04:10-05:00'
 description: >-
-  null
+  Strap yourself in.
+In this guide, we compare when it's absolutely vital to be using TypeScript, the strictly-typed programming language, and when it makes sense to stick to vanilla JavaScript.
 tags:
   - TypeScript
   - Software Design
 category: Web Development
 image: /img/blog/time-for-typescript/typescript-time.jpg
-published: false
+published: true
 ---

 Have you heard of that little programming language called **TypeScript**?
 You know, the one that Microsoft made?
 The one that's kinda [blowing up](https://redmonk.com/sogrady/2019/03/20/language-rankings-1-19/?utm_campaign=digest&utm_medium=email&utm_source=nuzzel)?